IvanGarL/web-scraper/README.md

 - Bcrypt: cyphering library.
 - JWT: used to handle authentication and authorization of the BackEnd APIs
 - Joi: helps to run REST request body and query-params validations.
+- Jest: integrates with ts-jest for the implementation of the unit tests.

 Instructions to run the server